paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 ## Educational Objective

-To teach the learner the nature and use of Kubneretes Horizontal Pod Autoscaler (K8S HPA).
+To teach the learner the nature and use of Kubneretes Horizontal Pod Autoscaler which is also known by the shorthard term, K8S HPA.

 ## What To Expect